 Trusts in Portugal act as fiduciaries or agents on behalf of other companies or natural persons in Portugal and are in charge of varied responsibilities we will shortly present.
-Our company formation agents in Portugal can give more details about trusts in Portugal and how they can be activated.
+Our company incorporation agents in Portugal can give more details about trusts in Portugal and how they can be activated.
 Please explore this article and also talk with our experts to find out more on this topic and also on company incorporation in Portugal.

-Quick Facts | |
+| Quick Facts | |

-Definition of trust | A trust is a legal entity based on an agreement between a trustor and a trustee where the latter has the right to hold and manage specific assets for the benefit of a third party, named beneficiary. |
+| Definition of trust | A trust is a legal entity based on an agreement between a trustor and a trustee where the latter has the right to hold and manage specific assets for the benefit of a third party, named beneficiary. |

 Who can set up trusts in Portugal? |